django-extensions/django-extensions/docs/shell_plus.rst

 ::

-  # Prefix all automatically loaded models in the app blog with myglog.
+  # Prefix all automatically loaded models in the app blog with myblog.
   SHELL_PLUS_APP_PREFIXES = {'blog': 'myblog',}
   }